 Yeah.
 I wasn’t lying.
 YUM.

-Afternoon tea at sketch – is it worth the price?
+Is afternoon tea at sketch worth the price?

 This afternoon tea isn’t just about scones and herbal beverages.
 It’s about being immersed in a completely cohesive ensemble, from the über-feminine decor to the quirky tableware, from the out-of-this-world pastries to the impossibly photogenic displays.
 Even the washrooms are worth the detour.